-Diamond SIS will update the 1098T form annually to conform to IRS Regulations.
-You will not need to purchase special forms or envelopes.
-Your Diamond SIS allows you to print the form for each student.
-The form can be tri-folded to fit in a standard window envelope.
-1098T forms to students must be postmarked or delivered electronically no later than January 31st and electronic filing to the IRS must be submitted by March 31st of each calendar year.
-However, we highly recommend you file before that date.
+Diamond SIS will update 1098-T functionality annually to conform to IRS Regulations.
+Institutions will not need to purchase special forms or envelopes.
+Diamond SIS generates a 1098-T form for each eligible student.
+The 1098-T form can be tri-folded to fit in a standard window envelope.
+1098-T forms to students must be postmarked or delivered electronically no later than January 31st and electronic filing to the IRS must be submitted by March 31st of each calendar year.
+However, we highly recommend institutions file before that date.

 You do not have to file Form 1098-T or furnish a statement for:

 - Courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program;

 - Nonresident alien students, unless requested by the student;